Hồ Tràm: Tourism

-Ho Tram’s pristine, undeveloped beachfront sits at just 2 hours from HCMC by car or 90 minutes via the ferry from HCMC to Vũng Tàu.
+Ho Tram's pristine, undeveloped beachfront sits at just 2 hours from Ho Chi Minh City (HCMC) by car or 90 minutes via the ferry from Bạch Đằng Quay, HCMC to Vũng Tàu.
 For over a century now, the Vung Tau cape (Cap St Jacques) has been known as a sea-side sanatorium for treatment of diseases with climate and sea water, and it has rapidly become the earliest tourism city of Vietnam.
-Ho Tram is poised to become a major resort destination as the region develops along with its "sister" beach destination Ho Coc, which is located at close proximity.
+Ho Tram is poised to become a major resort destination as the region develops along with its "sister" beach destination Hồ Cốc, which is located at close proximity.
 Ho Tram provides for the nicest beach in the area combining unspoiled waters with a large and wide beach of clear sand and is an increasingly week-end destination for wealthy Ho Chi Minh City residents as well as emerging as a resort destination for international tourists.
-Ho Tram also provides local excursions to Binh Chau Hot Springs famous for its relaxing mud baths and curative hot mineral springs said to improve blood circulation and mental disorders.
+Ho Tram also provides local excursions to Binh Chau Hot Springs in Bình Châu famous for its relaxing mud baths and curative hot mineral springs said to improve blood circulation and mental disorders.
 The area is also home to an 11,000 hectare rainforest that was designated as a nature reserve in 1975.
 Most of the larger wildlife was exterminated or moved for safety reasons (most of the elephants were sent to Thailand), but plenty of beautiful birds and monkeys can be spotted in the forest.

 Ho Tram Beach is mentioned by Lonely Planet Guide as the #3 of the Top 5 Places to visit around Ho Chi Minh City Lonely Planet Top 5 Around HCMC.

-Tourism growth and development

 The current development plans in this temperate climate of southern Vietnam parallels the early growth of Phuket, Las Vegas and Macau into premier tourist destinations.
 The yearly average temperature is 28 C which is more moderate than other South Vietnamese provinces, the annual rainfall is only 1500 mm which makes it one of the driest in the country.
 The temperature of the sea surface is about 25 C all year round.

+Accommodations

+Some notable accommodations in Hồ Tràm: